projecthorus/HorusGroundStation/README.md

 * RPi Shield: sudo python LoRaUDPServer.py --rpishield -d <Device Number>
   * where <Device Number> is either 0 (CE0) or 1 (CE1), depending on which RPi chip enable pin the LoRa module is connected to.
 * SPI Bridge: python LoRaUDPServer.py --spibridge -d /dev/ttyUSB0
+ * Note: The tighter timing restrictions needed for the new low priority uplink packets might mean the SPI Bridge interface may not be usable.

 ## Usage - Client Applications
 There are a few example client applications in this repository